Home

 What's Happening

-The MPCSD School Board holds a regularly scheduled Board meeting on Thursday, February 13, 2025.
-The meeting is located in the TERC, 181 Encinal Ave., Atherton, CA at 6:00 p.m. for Open Session.
-There is also a remote attendance option.
-You may find the Agenda here and Zoom link here.
+The MPCSD Citizens' Bond Oversight Committee holds its organizational meeting on Thursday, April 24, 2025.
+The meeting is located in the TERC, 181 Encinal Ave., Atherton, CA at 5:00 p.m. and is open to the public.
+You may find the Agenda here.

 Families and students in the MPCSD community, from Encinal, Laurel, Oak Knoll, and Hillview have initiated efforts to raise money for LA fire relief.
 From the weekend snack shack at Burgess league basketball games to flower sales to bingo night proceeds, students and parent leaders are coming up with creative ways to raise funds which are then being donated to SupplyBank.org's disaster relief fund, a partnership with California Department of Education to support children and families.
 The MPCSD community has donated over $3,000 so far, plus handwritten notes of thanks to first responders which were personally delivered by district parents to LA Fire Station 39.
 Thank you, generous MPCSD friends and neighbors!